Jetton processing

 Preparation

-2. Deploy hot wallet (using v3R2 if no Jetton withdrawals are expected; highload v3 - if Jetton withdrawals are expected).
+- Deploy a hot wallet (using v3R2 if no jetton withdrawals are expected; highload v3 - if jetton withdrawals are expected).
 Wallet deployment.

 Creating deposits

-2. Generate a new subwallet (/v3R2) address based on the hot wallet seed.
+- Generate a new subwallet address (/v3R2) based on the hot wallet seed.
 Creating a subwallet in Tonweb

-3. The receiving address can be given to the user as the address used for Jetton deposits (this is the address of the owner of the deposit Jetton wallet).
-Wallet initialization is not required, this can be accomplished when withdrawing Jettons from the deposit.
+- The receiving address can be provided to the user as the address used for jetton deposits (this is the address of the owner of the jetton deposit wallet).
+No wallet initialization is required, this can be done when withdrawing jettons from the deposit.

-4. For this address, it is necessary to calculate the address of the Jetton wallet through the Jetton master contract.
-How to retrieve a Jetton wallet address for a given user.
+- For this address, the jetton wallet address must be calculated through the jetton main contract.
+How to get the jetton wallet address for a given user.

-5. Add the Jetton wallet address to the address pool for transaction monitoring and save the subwallet address.
+- Add the jetton wallet address to the address pool for transaction monitoring and save the subwallet address.

 Processing transactions